apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**The House has rested its case against Ken Paxton after a chaotic day for the prosecution**
+**Justin Roiland Accused of Sexual Assault**

-You can read more about it [here](https://www.texastribune.org/2023/09/13/ken-paxton-impeachment-trial-laura-olson-drew-wicker/).
+You can read more about it [here](http://www.vulture.com/2023/09/justin-roiland-sexual-assault-messages-underage-fans.html).

 ## Requirements
 - Python 3.8